-The recoverable amount of the property, plant and equipment has been determined by a valuation carried out by BMI Appraisals Limited, an independent professional valuer not connected with the Group.
+For the year ended 31 December 2023, the recoverable amount of the property, plant and equipment has been determined by a valuation carried out by BMI Appraisals Limited, an independent qualified professional valuer not connected with the Group.
 BMI Appraisals Limited is an international professional firm providing a wide range of spectrum of professional valuation and consultancy services.
+BMI Appraisals Limited has appropriate qualifications and recent experience in the valuation of property, plant and equipment.
 The recoverable amount is determined based on a value in use calculation using cash flow projections based on financial budgets covering a period of the remaining useful life of bearer plants.
 Key unobservable input used included the growth rate of 3.05% and the pre-tax discount rate applied for the cash flow projection of 11.98%.
 The directors of the Group have discussed with the valuer the valuation assumptions and valuation results.
+No impairment loss on property, plant and equipment was recognised for the year ended 31 December 2023.